theupdateframework/pep-maximum-security-model/README.rst

 __ https://en.wikipedia.org/wiki/Transparency_%28human%E2%80%93computer_interaction%29

-The following outlines the automated signing solution that a developer MAY follow to upload a distribution to PyPI:
+The following outlines an automated signing solution that a new developer MAY follow to upload a distribution to PyPI:

 1. Register a PyPI project.